The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Local pedestal width scaling

-For each equilibrium every location in the pedestal defines a ``width" and has an associated critical gradient $d\beta_{p,ped}/d\Delta_{\psi_N}$.
-Considering a smaller number of equilibria with different $\Delta_{\psi_N}$, a large number of local widths and heights are obtained such that a robust scaling is calculated.
-For each equilibrium GFS is used to perform a local scan of increasing $d\ln T/dr_N$ or $\beta$ (i.e. increasing $\beta'$) to find the critical value.
-The equilibrium $T_{e,ped}$ is then iterated until the critical and equilibrium $\beta_{p,ped}$ are the same within a small relative error.

-The application of GFS as a tool to predict the pedestal width is examined by considering ELMy H-mode plasmas for DIII-D and NSTX with the ultimate goal being the determination of $\Delta_{\psi_N} = c_{1}\beta_{p,ped}^{c_2}$.
-Table(\ref{glob}) shows the plasma parameters for the different tokamak configurations.
-As it can be seen in Figure(\ref{tokcomp}), the predicted $\Delta_{\psi_N} = c_{1}\beta_{p,ped}^{c_2}$ for those three cases is in agreement with the existed empirical scalings.
-In DIII-D \#131999 $c_1=0.09$ and $c_2=0.48$.
-The NSTX \#139047 scaling follows Diallo {\it et al} \cite{scaleNSTX} with $c_2=0.38$ and $c_2=0.98$ demonstrating the applicability of GFS as a tool to calculate the KBM critical $\beta_{p,ped}$ in both medium and low aspect ratio tokamaks and wide range of plasma parameters.
+The application of GFS as a predictive tool for the pedestal width (as a fucntion of height) is assessed using ELMy H-mode plasmas from DIII-D and NSTX, with the ultimate goal of determining a scaling of the form $\Delta_{\psi_N} = c_1 \beta_{p,\mathrm{ped}}^{c_2}$.
+The plasma parameters for the different tokamak configurations considered in this study are summarized in Table\ref{specs}.
+As shown in Fig.\ref{tokcomp}, the predicted $\Delta_{\psi_N} = c_1 \beta_{p,\mathrm{ped}}^{c_2}$ scalings for both machines are consistent with existing empirical scalings.
+For DIII-D discharge \#131999, the fit yields $c_1=0.09$ and $c_2=0.48$.
+For NSTX discharge \#139047, the predicted scaling is consistent with the results of Diallo \textit{et al.}\cite{scaleNSTX}, with $c_1=0.38$ and $c_2=0.98$.
+These results demonstrate the applicability of GFS for determining the KBM critical $\beta_{p,\mathrm{ped}}$ across a wide range of plasma parameters, in both conventional and low aspect-ratio tokamaks.

-There exists a striking deviation in the scaling between NSTX(-U) and DIII-D and we can identify several differences between those cases.
-Although DIII-D is a medium aspect ratio tokamak, both NSTX and MAST are low aspect ratio tokamaks and have different scaling, so the difference in scaling cannot be solely due to the aspect ratio.
-In this cases, the deviations between DIII-D \#131999 and NSTX \#139047 are found in the toroidal field $B_T$, plasma current $I_p$ and shaping (elongation $\kappa$, triangularity $\delta$) leading to differences in the $q$-profile and qualitative differences on the characteristics of the pedestal with respect to the $\hat{s}-\alpha$ diagram and access to 2\textsuperscript{nd} stability as it can be seen in Figure(\ref{tokcomp}).
+A pronounced difference in the pedestal width scaling is observed between NSTX and DIII-D. While DIII-D operates at conventional aspect ratio and both NSTX and MAST are low aspect-ratio devices, the observed deviation cannot be attributed solely to aspect ratio effects.
+Instead, the differences between DIII-D \#131999 and NSTX \#139047 arise from variations in toroidal magnetic field $B_T$, plasma current $I_p$, and plasma shaping parameters, including elongation $\kappa$ and triangularity $\delta$.
+These differences lead to distinct $q$-profiles and qualitative variations in pedestal stability, particularly with respect to the local $\hat{s}$–$\alpha$ diagram and access to the 2\textsuperscript{nd} stability regime, as illustrated in Fig.\ref{tokcomp}.